Orange-OpenSource/hurl-dev/sites/hurl.dev/index.md

 # What's Hurl?

-Hurl is a command line tool that performs HTTP requests defined in a simple plain text format.
+Hurl is a command line tool that runs HTTP requests defined in a simple plain text format.

 It can perform requests, capture values and evaluate queries on headers and body response.
 Hurl is very versatile: it can be used for both fetching data and testing HTTP sessions.